mengzhou/RepeatProfileHMM/toy_test/README.md

+# Toy test example
+This directory includes a toy example for demonstrating the programs of `RepeatProfileHMM`.
+Below is a list of files in this example:

 *  consensus.fa : the sequences of repeats inserted into the genome.

 * `chrF.fa`: a fake chromosome with 100 simulated repeat insertions.